Vanny went on a historic run through Prague

 Vyšehrad which was established late in the 10th century which apparently was gfull of life in the Middle Ages.
 The first Czech King Vratislav II was the primary reason for this and he ruled from 1061-1092.

-The below image was one on the walls before the entrance so you can get an idea of the scale of the "small" walls.
+The below image was one on the walls before the entrance so you can get an idea of the scale of the “small” walls.
+As you move through the main entrance you immediately come across this circular looking building.

 I was intrigued and thankfully all of the signage is in dual language and is known as The rotunda of St Martin.